f3d-app/f3d/doc/dev/CONTRIBUTE.md

 You can then fix the issue in your side and contribute it to the F3D repository, by following the workflow described below.

+Also do not hesitate to join our [discord](https://discord.f3d.app) !

 ## F3D Development workflow

 F3D uses the [gitlab flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html).
 In a few words, here is how to contribute: